 To figure out what investment strategy will best support your goals, an advisor should take the time to get to know you.
-This includes an understanding of your values and what’s important to you as well as what resources and opportunities you have available.
-In other words, before you invest with an advisor, an advisor should first invest time in getting to know you.
+This includes an understanding of your values and what’s important to you, as well as what resources and opportunities you have available.
+In other words, before you invest with an advisor, they should first invest time in getting to know you.
 Only then can they put together a customized plan capable of helping you reach your goals.

-If you choose to go at building a portfolio of SRI investments on your own, find reputable sources of research on SRI investments.
+If you choose to build a portfolio of SRI investments on your own, find reputable sources of research on SRI investments.
 Avoid making an investment based on an advertisement.
-Remember that you are building a portfolio of investments and you should pay close attention to variables like investment costs, expected risk, correlation of investments and the quality of the team managing the mutual fund or ETF.
+Remember that you are building a portfolio of investments and you should pay close attention to variables like investment costs, expected risk, correlation of investments, and the quality of the team managing the mutual fund or ETF.

 If you are interested in wielding your financial power, then SRI investing might be right for you.
 Sustainable, Responsible, Impact investing represents a complex landscape of opportunities that can support your financial goals while representing your values.
 By strategically aligning your investments with entities that promote environmental or social justice goals and demonstrate good corporate governance, it’s possible to save for retirement and make a positive difference in the world.

 It might take time on your part to do your homework and find the strategy that fits, but everyone with a savings goal needs to learn how to navigate their financial choices.
-You don’t have to sacrifice investment performance – or your retirement – in order to invest responsibly.
+You don’t have to sacrifice investment performance in order to invest responsibly.